Religious clothing: Sikhism

-Baptized Khalsa Sikhs are mandated to wear the 5 Ks: Kesh (unshorn hair), strapped Kirpan (sword), Kachhehra (prescribed shorts), Kanga (Comb tucked in the tied up hair), Karha (Steel bracelet).
+Baptized Khalsa Sikhs are mandated to wear the 5 Ks: kesh (unshorn hair), strapped kirpan (sword), kacchera (prescribed shorts), kangha (comb tucked in the tied up hair), karha (steel bracelet).
 He/she must not have on his/her person any token of any other faith.
 He/she must not have his/her head bare or be wearing a cap.
 He/she must not be wearing any ornaments piercing through any part of the body.

 Hair is seen as sacred.
 Hair cutting, trimming, removing, shaving, plucking, threading, dyeing, or any other alteration from any body part is strictly forbidden.

 In addition to this, every Sikh man is supposed to wear a turban, while it is optional for women.
 Piercing of the nose or ears for wearing ornaments is forbidden for Sikh men and women.
 It is not proper for a Sikh woman to wear veil or keep her face hidden by veil or cover.